Physical Spirituality

 So what roles might humans play on the spiritual stage?
 Of course we have a role in terms of our own spiritual agendas to become aware of our spiritual context, and we are significant contributors to the purposes of our architective deities, but do we have any role on the cosmic stage?

-I mentioned the capacity for humans to be a means for a universal connective consciousness to be aware of itself in a purely connective sense by constellating our consciousness with the Cosmic Deity.
+I mentioned the capacity for humans to be a means for a universal connective consciousness to experience itself (in a purely connective sense) by constellating our consciousness with the Cosmic Deity.
 But we are also a means for a universal connective consciousness to manage (though not comprehend) the architective aspects of material reality through our ability to comprehend and operate both modes of serial meaning.
 We, and all living organisms to varying degrees, can actively harness architectivity to initiate, promote and control connective harmonies so as to increase the profundity of the cosmos and thus deepen the gratification of the Cosmic Deity.
-Again, we can make music and make love.
+We have an enormous architective toolkit at our disposal that the Cosmic Deity does not have.
+We can make music and make love.
 We can intentionally amplify connective harmonies and intentionally prevent their terminations.

 I also suspect that we can play a role in reconciling our unimodal Deities.
 Since we are able to comprehend and operate both modes of serial meaning, we are in a position to act as intermediaries between them.
 Even though the Cosmic and Planetary Deities are blind to each other they can learn to navigate around each other utilizing our dual sentiences.
 More so, since we manifest the ambitions of both Deities, they could also negotiate their desires through us.
 Were we aware of playing these roles, we might make ourselves more adroit in both modes rather than confining our attention to the architective.
 I also suspect that were we sufficiently skillful we could act as translators between the modal languages, in that when we witness events in one mode we might understand the consequences for the other mode and make this understanding available to the relevant Deity.